UCI Health first in Orange County to offer ventricular assist devices for patients with end-stage heart failure

 LVAD is a life-saving treatment for patients with end-stage heart failure who are awaiting heart transplants or those who are not candidates for heart transplant.
 In some cases, the device may be able to help restore a failing heart through rest, eliminating the need for a transplant.

-Cardiothoracic surgeons Fabio Sagebin, MD, and Jack Sun, MD, performed the first procedure this week.
+Cardiothoracic surgeons Fabio Sagebin, MD, and Jack Sun, MD, performed the first procedure this week, saving the life of a 56-year-old Anaheim woman with advanced heart failure.
 Sun is chief of cardiothoracic surgery for UCI Health and Sagebin is surgical director for the advanced heart failure program.

 “This is a remarkable advance in cardiac care for patients who can now receive this life saving therapy right here in Orange County" said Sagebin.
 “Millions of people in the U.S. are affected by end-stage heart failure and access to LVAD prolongs and significantly improves their quality of life.”